p-ranav/tabulate/README.md

 * If no cell formatting is specified, apply its parent row formatting
 * If no row formatting is specified, apply its parent table formatting
 * If no table formatting is specified, apply the default table formatting

+This enables overriding the formatting for a particular cell even though row or table formatting rules are specified.